hobaDevHome/merncookbook/README.md

 ## Features

-- Sign-in page for current users and Sign-Up page for newcomers.
-- Products Page: Display a list of products with images, names, prices, and descriptions.
+- Main Page: Display a list of recipes with images, title, and category.
-- Product Details Page: Allow users to view detailed information about a selected product.
+- Recipe Details Page: Allow users to view detailed information about a selected recipe.
-- Product Filtering: Implement filters to let users narrow down products by category or color.
+- Recipe Filtering: Implement filters to let users narrow down recipes by category.
-- Cart: where you can add products to cart, and able to increase and decrease item amounts.
-- Payment Feature: Enable users to make purchases using Stripe for secure payments.
-- Purchase History: Keep track of users' previous purchase history.
-- State Management: Use Redux Toolkit to manage the application's state efficiently.
-- State Persistence: Utilize local storage to persist cart items even after reloading the app.
+- Add new recipe Page: The user can add a new recipe with ingredients, step-by-step instructions, category, time of preparation, and an image to visualize the dish
+- User can edit selected recipes.
+- User can delete selected recipe.

 ## Technologies Used